 Higher education — including but not limited to professional licensure, college degrees, or professional trades — can also help you find employment and improve career prospects.

-Each of these living arrangements tends to involve a certain amount of structure, routine, and familiarity that can aid in your recovery process.
+Each of these living arrangements tend to involve a certain amount of structure, routine, and familiarity that can aid in your recovery process.

 There are typically not many restrictions placed on sober homes — other than you must be sober to stay in them.
 The majority of residents are likely to have already completed a treatment program, and these living environments may be best for people who have already maintained some level of sobriety.